IBM-Bluemix-Docs/java/microprofile-json-basics.md

 ```
 {: codeblock}

-JSON-B will automatically convert JSON into a defined object.
-For example, if you use the MicroProfile REST client to make an outbound call to a service with a POJO as a return type, JSON-B will automatically convert the JSON response into a POJO object, which you can then use to retrieve attributes:
+JSON-B automatically converts JSON into a defined object.
+For example, if you use the MicroProfile REST client to make an outbound call to a service with a POJO as a return type, JSON-B automatically converts the JSON response into a POJO object, which you can then use to retrieve attributes:

 ```java
 // mpRestClient: outbound client request returning a POJO